Khyber Pass copy: Identification

 Afghanistan was a point of conflict between the British Empire and Imperial Russia throughout the 19th century, from which it is reasonable to assume that tools and expertise relevant to both cultures were accumulated by local gunsmiths.
 Rather than a translation error, a reversed "N" or "L" in ENFIELD may be the Cyrillic "И" or "Г" character, with the gunsmith using whichever available letter punch best resembled the original letters.

 Ammunition

-Not only are there counterfeit weapons, but there is counterfeit ammunition as well.
-Typically they are based on low-powered modern cartridges. .30 bore cartridges are compatible with 7.63×25mm Mauser or 7.62×25mm Tokarev. .32 bore cartridges are compatible with .32 Auto Colt Pistol / 7.65mm Browning (7.65×17mmSR).
-12 bore cartridges are 12 gauge (18.5x70mmR) shotgun shells.
+Along with firearm copies, cottage gunsmiths usually also produce corresponding ammunition.
+Typically they are based on low-powered modern cartridges.
+Calibre .30 bore cartridges are compatible with 7.63×25mm Mauser or 7.62×25mm Tokarev, .32 bore cartridges are compatible with .32 Auto Colt Pistol (7.65mm Browning [7.65×17mmSR]), and 12 bore cartridges are compatible with 12 gauge (18.5x70mmR) shotgun shells.